bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

    npm run pages:dev
    ```

 This will start a local server at http://localhost:8788 that simulates the Cloudflare Pages environment.
+Note that this is just for testing the build - the application still connects to the Cloudflare Worker API and D1 database in the cloud.

 #### Testing API Changes